Historical significance: Criteria for assessing historical significance

 Historical significance is typically assessed by judging an event against pre-defined criteria and numerous criteria for assessing historical significance have been proposed.
 However, these criteria are always subjective, and therefore debatable.
 There can also be important differences between what is seen as significant in terms of the dominant national narratives of particular countries, what is taught in schools, and how certain groups such as minority groups may see the significance of a particular event.
 Thus describing any event as historically significant or non-significant remains open to challenge.
-Typically significance teaching models are not designed to be used as checklists but rather unique disciplinary lenses or principles for examining relative historical significance commonly attached to a historical event or historical personage's actions.
+Typically, significance teaching models are not designed to be used as checklists but rather, as unique disciplinary lenses or principles for examining relative historical significance commonly attached to a historical event or historical personage's actions.
 These could include different subdivisions of significance such as: contemporary significance, causal significance, pattern significance, symbolic significance, revelatory significance, and present significance.